The Role of Polyethylene Packaging in Consumer Health and Hygiene

-Polyethylene (PE), one of the most common plastics produced globally, is often used to create plastic packaging due to its ability to be both durable and pliable.
+Polyethylene (PE), one of the most common plastics produced globally, is often used to create polymer packaging due to its ability to be both durable and pliable.
 Both high-density polyethylene (HDPE) and linear low-density polyethylene (LLDPE) are regularly used to create protective packaging such as films, grocery bags, wrappers, and bottles.

 Regardless of the end-use or industry, polyethylene packaging plays an important role in keeping consumer supplies safe and free of potentially harmful contaminants at all stages of the supply chain.

 Protective Barrier Around Food and Beverages